 Investors and funds providers take start-ups more seriously when they can perceive some level of the company in terms of financial management.
 A good Financial Plan can do wonders for a start-up.

 The numbers can transmit a level of credibility and confidence.
 Therefore, start-ups that pay good attention to financial numbers in the early stages can value their business.
+Estimating the numbers through Financial Model is a very good approach.
+If you cannot make a financial model then hire a consultant who can consider all risks and others factors for Financial Model.

 Principles to remember